Logo Futurismo

 David Rodrigues | View of Pico Grande and Piquinho from the summit of Pico Mountain

-The crater has a perimeter of about 700m, and its walls rise to 30 meters higher.
+The crater has a perimeter of about 700m, and its walls rise to 30 meters above the rim.
 Lavender flows around the mountain, and plenty of basalt material can be seen.
-Pico Mountain’s base is at the central plateau of Pico island, but in Ponta da Faca, the mountain ends in the ocean with basaltic lava flows creating bays, caves, and lava tubes.
+Pico Mountain’s base is at the central plateau of Pico Island, but in Ponta da Faca, the mountain ends in the ocean with basaltic lava flows creating bays, caves, and lava tubes.

 History & Geography